MarkWinkler/MarkWinkler.github.io/README.md

 Proximity - I have made my website layout clear, with separate sections for each menu item.
 There is sufficient padding between sections and all titled with semantic elements, to ensure these are a clear break-down.
 I have tested the website without CSS too, and the flow of information would make it simple for a screen reader to process the information too.

 Alignment - This is demonstrated by the profile picture at the top which is closely aligned to the header, suggesting Mark Winkler - Portfolio is related to the image.
-Further down the site Location and the short description is aligned to Google Maps and the same can be found for the Contact and employement sections.
+Further down the site Location and the short description is aligned to Google Maps and the same can be found for the Contact and employment sections.

 Repetition - The first example of this is the navigation menu on the left which is consistently visible on larger devices.
 On top of this, other than the introduction section, headers, fonts, logo sizes are all kept the same to ensure the same experience throughout the portfolio.